Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 - 02 nodes MariaDb 10 Active-Active Cluster (Galera Cluster), in a HA setup scenario for the database layer
 - an Internal Load Balancer in front of the MariaDb cluster
 - an public Load Balancer in front of the Virtual Machine Scale Set (web layer)
-- a virtual machine used as a JumpBox for the environment, acessible via SSH and http
+- a virtual machine used as a JumpBox for the environment, acessible via SSH
 - a redis cache to be used for Moodle Session Cache (manual setup required in Moodle)
 - a lot of underlying resources need for the environment (virtual network, storage accounts, etc)